aws/aws-fpga/hdk/docs/clspec_013.md

 PCIe Endpoint Presentation to Instance
 --------------------------------------

-There are two physical functions (PFs) presented to the user’s operating
+There are two Physical Functions (PFs) presented to the user’s operating
 system:

 -   FPGA Management PF –This PF allows for management of the FPGA including tracking FPGA state and loading CL images onto the FPGA.

--   User PF – Custom PF for Custom logic (CL)
+-   User PF – Custom PF for Custom Logic (CL)

 ### Management PF